AetherLynx/PsychModpack/README.md

+# Abandoned
+Progress made since **v13h** will be updated into **v14b**, which won't contain changelog or anything, many bugs, unfinished, but it's just to update the release and will be a pre-release version.
+After that this project won't be mantained or updated furthermore.

+___

 # Psych Modpack v13h
 This is a Psych Engine modpack containing over 25+ mods (190 songs), lots of customization including modifier menu in-game, options menu, an improved vanilla-like ui, a results screen, etc.